data-bootcamp-v4/lessons/4_sql/quest/sql-mini-project-brief.md

     - Discuss the key challenges faced during data transformation, such as inconsistencies, and how they were addressed.
 5. **SQL Insights & Advanced Analysis** (1 slide):
     - Showcase one or two standout insights derived from advanced SQL queries.
-    - Highlight any specific analyses that were particularly challenging or revealing.
+    - Highlight any specific analyzes that were particularly challenging or revealing.
 6. **Visualization & Key Insights** (2 slides):
     - Show some of the primary visualizations developed.
     - Discuss the major insights derived from the visualizations.